 Systems are dynamic and environments change rapidly.
 Planning cycles have become shorter.
 What you want today, you probably won’t want next month, because your needs or expectations have altered.
-We’re encouraged to be agile in our approach and flexible in attitude (note that ‘agile’ does not give us licence to constantly change our mind, because we couldn’t be bothered to prepare for the decision in the first place…).
+We’re encouraged to be agile in our approach and flexible in attitude, but that doesn’t mean that you shouldn’t make the best decision that you can based on facts as they are right now.

 This is the reality of life and we may not be comfortable with it.

-We should also recognize that it may not be a good thing, as challenging decisions repeatedly is wearing, and undermines those people that have made them.
-Continually having to justify your decision, that you made on good information at the point it was made, can become time-consuming and unproductive for organisations.
+Repeatedly challenging decisions can be wearing, and may undermine those people that have made them.
+Continually having to justify your decision, that you made on good information at the point it was made, can become time-consuming and unproductive for organizations.

-It’s a very seductive proposition for managers – “What if there’s something better that we could do, what if there’s a better portfolio, what if there’s a unicorn just around the next rainbow, carrying a bag of gold and wearing a garland of four-leafed clover…?”
+So, delaying the decision may be a very seductive proposition for managers – “What if there’s something better that we could do, what if there’s a better portfolio, what if there’s a unicorn just around the next rainbow, carrying a bag of gold and wearing a garland of four-leafed clovers…?”

 So, how do we approach this within a Project Portfolio Management (PPM) framework?

 Let’s be pragmatic about this, as it’s tempting to go down a highly esoteric, perhaps academic, route to project prioritization.
 In practice, most of us do not have that many metrics against which initiatives will be measured.
 Risk, NPV, alignment, cashflow, market development – all good ones.
-How many do you really need for your organisation?
-Develop a straightforward framework for assessment, scoring and prioritisation that is clear to users – they’re far more likely to use it.
+How many do you really need for your organization?
+If you develop a straightforward framework for assessment, scoring and prioritization that is clear to users, then they’re far more likely to use it.

 Keep it simple.

 Yes, we can argue whether it’s medium or low risk, but honestly…?
 One point in one metric is not going to be the deciding factor in achieving a good portfolio – we’re looking for an objective framework against which we make a management decision.
 Oh, yes, and if you can’t measure it, then it’s not a benefit.
-Be graphic – pictures speak louder than words.
-It’s much easier to spot a project that’s overrunning by six months by seeing the two Gantt bars, than from a column of dates.
+Be visual – pictures speak louder than words.
+It’s much easier to spot a project that’s past its deadline by six months by seeing the two Gantt bars, than from a column of dates.

 Long-term strategy, short-term tactics.
-What are the benefits, when are they going to be realised, what’s the confidence level?
+What are the benefits, when are they going to be realized, what’s the confidence level?
 Avoid elongated timelines.
-Avoid projects that ‘contribute a little to multiple goals’ (that is code for fudging a decision, because no-one want to say ‘No’).
+Avoid projects that ‘contribute a little to multiple goals’ (that is code for fudging a decision, because no one wants to say ‘No’).
 Don’t be seduced by sunk cost.
 The fact that you’ve worked on it for three years isn’t a good reason to keep working on it – if it’s never going to deliver, then stop it!

 Manage the boundaries.